deepsolar/Ha2Mag/README.md

 ## Dataset
 The data we used in the paper is in `./dataset`.
-The 2048 x 1024 images in our dataset are pairs of H$$\alpha$$ images and SDO/HMI magnetograms.
+The 2048 x 1024 images in our dataset are pairs of $H_\alpha$ images and the corresponding SDO/HMI magnetograms.
 The dataset mode is aligned.

 ## Train
 You can train a model as the following instruction: